Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 Homemade latte

-This means that one may be higher or lower in calories than another, depending on the ingredients used in its preparation and the method of serving.
+So one version can land higher or lower in calories than another, depending on what goes in and how it's served.

 Is there a difference in caffeine content between these drinks?

-The extra shot increases the caffeine content to 136mg per 4-oz serving, whereas a latte contains 68mg of caffeine per 8-oz serving.
+That extra shot brings a breve to 136mg per 4-oz serving, while a latte has 68mg in an 8-oz serving.

 Single and doppio espresso next to each other.